-3. Amateur Floriculture.
+[3.
+Amateur Floriculture.
 Three hours a week.
 Lectures, T Th, 3.
 Floriculture Building.
 Practice, T, 10-12.30.
 Greenhouses.
-Mr. PRATT.
+Mr. Pratt.]
+Not given in 1921-22.

 This course is designed primarily for persons interested in growing plants in the house.
 Plants best suited for house culture will be considered, also plants for indoor and outdoor window boxes and veranda boxes.
 Methods of preparation of soil, propagation, potting, and seed sowing will be studied.
 This course will not be given unless there is a registration of at least five persons.
 Laboratory fee, \$1.50.